 What is the Chesapeake Bay watershed?

 The Chesapeake Bay watershed spans more than 64,000 square miles, encompassing parts of six states—Delaware, Maryland, New York, Pennsylvania, Virginia and West Virginia—and the entire District of Columbia.
-More than 18 and a half million people live in the Chesapeake Bay watershed.

-The land-to-water ratio of the Chesapeake Bay is 14:1—the largest of any coastal water body in the world.
-This is why our actions on land have such a big impact on the Bay’s health.
+More than 18 and a half million people and over 36,000 species of plants and animals live in the Chesapeake Bay watershed.
+The land-to-water ratio of the watershed is 14:1—the largest of any coastal water body in the world.
+This means that what we do on the land has a big impact on the health of the Bay.

 What rivers flow through the Bay watershed?